 - Open-pollinated (OP) seeds are seeds that grow plants (“breed true”) just like their parent plants.
 Most heirloom veggies are open-pollinated.

-- Hybrid (F1) seeds are the result of cross-pollination of different parent plants.
+- Hybrid (F1) seeds are the result of cross-pollination of different parent plants (created sexually).
 The second generation of hybrids may not be true to the parents.
 If you want a guarantee the next generation will resemble the parents, you probably don’t want to save hybrid seeds.
 I like experimenting with them for this reason.

 - Genetically-modified seeds (GMO) have been artificially manipulated in a laboratory through genetic engineering.
 They may combine plant, animal, bacterial, and viral genes that would otherwise not naturally occur together.